Student Image

 Collage Drawing Investigations: Paper Beyond the Surface

-Note: This course is meant for students who have successfully completed Introduction to Collage or have equivalent artistic experience, and for those who aim to expand their collage drawing practices.
+This course is designed for students who have successfully completed Introduction to Collage or have equivalent artistic experience, and for those who aim to expand their collage drawing practices.

 Base Tuition: $470 + Material Fee: $20 = $490 Total